Yale-BIM/f21-assignments/assignment-0/README.md

     robot in rviz with your mouse.

-### Questions
+### Questions / Tasks

 Inspect the robot model using the properties of the RobotModel Display in rviz.
 Then, answer the questions and complete the tasks below:

-- **PIII-Q1.** How many links does the robot model have?
+- **III-1.** How many links does the robot model have?
 List them all in your report.

-- **PIII-Q2.** Use the properties of the RobotModel Display panel to change the "alpha" value of all of the links of the robot to 0.5, and show the coordinate axes for 5 key links in the robot: "base_link", "shoulder_link", "biceps_link", "forearm_link", and "wrist_1_link".
+- **III-2.** Use the properties of the RobotModel Display panel to change the "alpha" value of all of the links of the robot to 0.5, and show the coordinate axes for 5 key links in the robot: "base_link", "shoulder_link", "biceps_link", "forearm_link", and "wrist_1_link".
 The coordinate axes can be turned on and off with the "show axes" property of each of the links.

-    Take a picture of the robot in rviz with the 4 set of axes visible and include it in your report.
+    Take a picture of the robot in rviz with the 5 set of axes visible and include it in your report.

     > Each of the axes that you are visualizing is a coordinate frame (attached to a rigid body)